Get in Touch

 • Hard disk optimization

-• Using SMART to predict hard disk failure
+• Using SMART to predict hard disk failures

 • Expanding usable storage space via LVM